Join Us at New York Therapy Animals

 - One passing the evaluation the dog must be screened by your veterinarian

-- Complete the membership application
+- Complete the membership application and submit to headquarters

 Once becoming a registered New York Therapy Animals therapy dog team we personally assist our teams with placement opportunities available in hospitals, healthcare and assisted living facilities, shelters, schools and libraries, colleges and for community events, activities and presentations.
 There is something for everybody to enjoy and feel happy about giving back to the community.
 Volunteers without animals play a significant role in our organization as well.
 We want our volunteers to be active volunteers.
 We are committed to help facilitate the process efficiently.